Anonymous birth: History

-Countries

 France

 In France the tradition of anonymous births can be traced to 1638 when Vincent de Paul who instituted the tour, a form of baby hatch.
 During the French Revolution anonymous births were legalized in 1793, when Article 326 of the Code Civil introduced both the concepts of anonymous and confidential births.
 The decree provided for the creation of safe spaces for women to give birth safely.
 In 1811 the assistance was replaced with a system of baby hatches.
 This however caused a surge in abandoned babies and was never fully implemented.
 By 1860 the system of baby hatches called tours were all closed, and the practice was officially abolished in 1904 in favor of other pro-birth policies between 1870 and 1945.
 The pro-birth policies developed out of historical events of war and revolution.
 Anonymous birth still continued from the 1870s to 1940s with approximately 1000 children every year ending up in the system.
 Public hospitals, by 1941 were required to allow women to give birth anonymously if requested.
 In the 1940s, the official birth certificates in France recorded "sous X" meaning born under X in the place of their biological mother.
 In 1943 there was a waiting period of a month where mothers were still able to retain custody of their child if they gave them up.
 In 1960s waiting periods were extended to three months, health and social aid offices opened, and birth control was publicized by law.
 In 1978 a law allowed citizens access to personal documents, which for those born under X brought them to protest for their origins.
 In the 1990s conversation of the mother's right to privacy against the right of a child to know his origins was discussed, with the mother's right continuing to be upheld.
 In the 1990s there was also discussion of creating an organization to aid in information holding if a mother changes the decision to be anonymous which was created in the early 2000s.
 In 2002 a 'national council for access to personal origins' (CNAOP) was created to mediate between anonymous mothers and children.
 The birth mother is asked to leave information about her identity behind in a sealed envelope that can be opened by the CNAOP if the child ever asks, so that the birth mother can be contacted.
 However, the information is not to be given to the child without consent.